lizmat/articles/5to6-dispatch.md

     # Undeclared routine:
     #     foo used at line ...

-This is because when you define a subroutine without a scope indicator, it acts like it has a `my` in front, just like you do when defining lexical variables.
-Perl 5 also has a (previously experimental) [lexical subroutine](https://perldoc.pl/perlsub#Lexical-Subroutines) feature, which needs to be specifically activated in versions lower than Perl 5.26.
+You could consider subroutine definitions in Perl 6 to always have a `my` in front, similar to defining lexical variables.
+Perl 5 also has a (previously experimental)
+[lexical subroutine](https://perldoc.pl/perlsub#Lexical-Subroutines)
+feature, which needs to be specifically activated in versions lower than Perl 5.26.